 Eggless Fruit Cake with Whole Wheat

+Here we start with the Britannia cake recipe.
 It has all the goodness of whole wheat flour and without using harmful chemicals and preservatives.
 Baking this cake at home and serving it to your family will not make you feel guilty.

 This, like other recipes on my blog, is again a tried and tested recipe.
 While experimenting on a recipe, when I get the desired result, I take a pause.
-Then to be sure with the recipe, I bake the same recipe for at least two more times and my family and neighbour becomes my lab rats for testing.
+Then to be sure with the recipe, I bake the same recipe for at least two more times and my family and neighbor becomes my lab rats for testing.

 This recipe surprised me with not only a positive response from everyone but almost 80% of people asking me to take their orders.
 Should I start taking orders or not, is still a question in my mind, Lol.